ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 And so he learned from each of them how to maintain all of the land that Yahweh had given them.

-Years went buy.
-In those years, Seth had many more conversations with both his father and his mother about various.
+Years went by.
+In those years, Seth had many more conversations with both his father and his mother about various topics.
 Most times, the conversations were about what had occurred in the day, or in the state of the farms.
-Seth had also heard the Garden of Eden story from his father, in that, and his father's version was much like his mothers.
+Seth had also heard the Garden of Eden story from his father.
+His father's version was much like his mother's.

 Then, when Seth was twelve years of age, after he and his father had finished herding the sheep and the livestock for the day, his father paused as he and